-The Irish Penal Reform Trust and the Irish Criminal Bar Association will co-host a seminar on Detention, Human Rights and the OPCAT on Monday 12th November 2018 at 4.30pm in the Ormond Meeting Rooms, Ormond Quay, Dublin 7.
+The Irish Penal Reform Trust and the Irish Criminal Bar Association co-hosted a seminar on Detention, Human Rights and the OPCAT on Monday 12th November 2018 at 4.30pm in the Ormond Meeting Rooms, Ormond Quay, Dublin 7.

-Ireland signed the Optional Protocol to the UN Convention against Torture* (‘OPCAT’) in 2007.
-Legislation intended to ratify the OPCAT will be introduced by Government before the end of 2018.
+Ireland signed the Optional Protocol to the UN Convention against Torture (OPCAT) in 2007.
+Legislation intended to ratify the OPCAT is expected to be introduced by Government before the end of 2018.
 The enactment of strong legislation, covering a broad range of detention facilities, is essential to safeguarding human rights and effective prevention of torture in all places of detention in Ireland.

-The seminar is an opportunity for practitioners to engage with the practical experience of ratifying OPCAT and implementation of the National Preventative Mechanism.
-For more information, visit: opcat-ireland.com
+The seminar was an opportunity for practitioners to engage with the practical experience of ratifying OPCAT and implementation of the National Preventative Mechanism.

 - Mr. Liam Herrick (Executive Director, Irish Council for Civil Liberties) spoke about the “pronounced gap” that now exists between the government’s stated intention on signing the OPCAT in 2007 and its failure to ratify the treaty.
 He stressed the importance of ensuring that any NPM has the power to access private facilities where people are deprived of their liberty, such as nursing homes.

 - Ms. Laura Paton (Lead Inspector, HM Inspectorate of Constabulary in Scotland (HMICS)), discussed the establishment of the UK NPM, the attributes of the NPM, and the positive impact that the NPM has had on the work of HMICS and other inspectorates, including care settings.
 She emphasised the improvement and strengthening of the UK NPM as an ongoing process.